-Why isn’t Cortana in Windows 10 Available in my Country?
+Why isn’t Cortana available on my Windows 10 PC?

 One of the most notable features of newly released Windows 10 is surely Microsoft’s very own personal assistant, Cortana.
 Cortana can help you with all sorts of stuff like organizing your tasks, browsing the internet, etc. But it has one flaw, it’s not available in all countries.